Glen Hansard: Influences

 Hansard has remarked about his musical influences: "In my house, when I was a kid, there was the holy trinity, which was Leonard Cohen, Van Morrison, and Bob Dylan with Bob sitting centre."
 Hansard and The Frames toured as the support act for Bob Dylan in Australia and New Zealand in August 2007 and Hansard often performs Van Morrison's songs in concert.
 Two such songs include "Into the Mystic", and "And the Healing Has Begun" which were included on the collector's edition of the soundtrack for the film Once.

 Hansard is a devotee of Krishna and performed for the 80th birthday of Swami Prabhupada in London, staying at a manor donated to the Hare Krishna movement by The Beatles' George Harrison, who was a Hare Krishna devotee.
 In July 2013, he sang with Bruce Springsteen at Nowlan Park, Kilkenny, Ireland.
 In July 2015, he performed "Raglan Road" with Ed Sheeran in Croke Park, Dublin.

-Other
+Personal life

+During the promotional tour for Once, Hansard and Irglová began dating.
+Said Hansard about his relationship with Irglova: "I had been falling in love with her for a long time, but I kept telling myself she's just a kid".
+The relationship ended after two years.

 In 2008, Hansard took a four-week filmmaking workshop at the New York Film Academy.

-In 2016, Hansard was a prominent member of the Home Sweet Home Group, a coalition of activists and homeless.
+In 2016, Hansard was a member of the Home Sweet Home Group, a coalition of activists and homeless people.
 The group broke into Apollo House in Dublin and illegally occupied it.
-They eventually had to vacate the premises due to trespassing.
+They eventually had to vacate the premises due to a High Court ruling.

+His partner, poet Maire Saaritsa, gave birth to their first child, a boy named Christy, in October 2022.
+Hansard and Saaritsa planned to marry at the end of 2022.
+The couple reside in both Ireland and Helsinki.